-Abuse, exploitation, mental health problems… there may and varied reasons why people might become addicted to drugs or alcohol.
+Abuse, exploitation, mental health problems… there many reasons why people might become addicted to drugs or alcohol.

 Equally, there are many and varied methods that could aid someone in their recovery journey.